DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/setup/kotlin-multiplatform.md

 1. Navigate to [**Digital Experience** > **Add an Application**][1].
 2. Select `Kotlin Multiplatform` as the application type and enter an application name to generate a unique Datadog application ID and client token.
-3. To disable automatic user data collection for either client IP or geolocation data, uncheck the boxes for those settings.
-For more information, see [RUM Kotlin Multiplatform Data Collected][2].
+3. To disable automatic user data collection for either client IP or geolocation data, use the toggles for those settings.
+For more information, see [Kotlin Multiplatform Data Collected][2].

 [1]: https://app.datadoghq.com/rum/application/create
 [2]: /real_user_monitoring/kotlin-multiplatform/data_collected/